interactions-py/interactions.py/docs/src/Guides/98 Migration from 4.X.md

 Now, let's get started, shall we?

+???+ note
+    In v5's documentation, you will often see imports using the format `from interactions import X`, unlike v4.
+You can still use `import interactions` and do `interactions.X` though.

+    Events, errors, and utilities are under their own sub-namespace when using `import interactions`.
+For example, events are under `interactions.events.X`.

 ## Python Version Change

 Starting from version 5, **Python 3.10 or higher is now required**, whereas version 4 only needed 3.8+.
 This is because 5.x incorporates many new and exciting features introduced in more recent versions of Python.